 Newtown, Connecticut school officials seek waiver to Connecticut Mastery Tests in spring

 Balloons hang on a sign at the entrance to Sandy Hook School on December 15, 2012 in Newtown, Connecticut.
-The residents of an idyllic Connecticut town were reeling in horror from the massacre at the school.
-(Photo DON EMMERT/AFP/Getty …
+(Photo DON EMMERT/AFP/Getty Images)

 Image copyright 2012 Getty Images.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.